 Contracted Processor means us or a Subprocessor;

-Data Breach is a security breach within the meaning of Article 4.12 of the GDPR;
+Data Breach is a personal data breach within the meaning of Article 4.12 of the GDPR;

-Data Protection Laws means any applicable data protection or privacy laws of any country, and includes EU Data Protection Laws;
+Data Protection Laws means any applicable data protection or privacy laws of any country, including the GDPR;

 Data Subject is the person to whom SlaveCheck Personal Data pertains;

-GDPR means The General Data Protection Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC;
+GDPR means The General Data Protection Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and the Data Protection Act 2018 (UK);

 Informant means any person who uses SlaveCheck to record or provide any information that might be used to evidence a known or suspected modern slavery situation that involves themselves or others